 Rachel Moritz has been leading groups with Alzheimer’s Poetry Project Minnesota since 2012.
 She believes in the power of poetry to inspire, build community, and carry the wisdom of individual voices.
-Rachel is the author of the poetry collection, Borrowed Wave (Kore Press, 2015).
-The recipient of three Minnesota State Arts Board Fellowships, she also teaches writing through COMPAS, the Loft Literary Center, and the Minnesota Prison Writing Workshop.
+She is the author of the poetry collections, Sweet Velocity (Lost Roads Press, 2017) and Borrowed Wave (Kore Press, 2015), which was a finalist for the Minnesota Book Award in Poetry.
+Rachel also teaches writing as a COMPAS roster artist and through the Minnesota Prison Writing Workshop. www.rachelmoritz.com

 Julie fell in love with poetry at an early age and has continued to write and publish poems into her seventies.
 She has taught poetry writing at The Loft, as a writer in the schools for grades 1-12 and at Homewood Studios in Minneapolis.
 She believes that stories and images are what connect us to each other.
 She enjoys writers of all ages and combines that joy with her passion for being with those who want to write, want to share their words, surprise with their perceptions of the world.
 Julie is the author of three books of creative nonfiction: Basic Needs: A Year with Street Kids in a City School (Milkweed Editions, 1993) A White Teacher Talks About Race (Rowman and Littlefield 2001) and Growing Up White (Rowman and Littlefield, 2008.
 She is also the editor of many collections of essays stories and poems, the most recent being Voices for Diversity and Social Justice, A Literary Education Reader, with Paul Gorski and Rosanna Salcedo, (Rowman and Littlefield 2015). www.jlandsman.com